-requirements regarding the evaluation of, and response to, any such claim.
-Students shall be offered face covering breaks during the school day as determined appropriate by the Administration.
-A face covering break consists of the student removing the face covering from the student's own nose and mouth for a short period of time.
-School district personnel supervising students shall only permit a face covering break when individuals who are indoors are a minimum of 12 feet apart Inote: consult with local health department to determine whether more than 12 feet is required when indoors without masks/ or other District approved mitigating measures (such as physical barriers) have been implemented, and when individuals who are outdoors are a minimum of 6 feet apart.
-When practicable, school district personnel supervising students shall schedule mask breeks and the second statements.

-face covering, the District shall comply with all applicable laws, rules, regulations, and
+Face Masks/ Coverings (continued) ------ -------- ------------------ ------------- equirements regarding the evaluation of, and response to, any such claim.
+Students shall be offered face covering breaks during the school day as determined ppropriate by the Administration.
+A face covering break consists of the student removing ne face covering from the student's own nose and mouth for a short period of time.
+Schoolistrict personnel supervising students shall only permit a face covering break when ndividuals who are indoors are a minimum of 12 feet apart Inote: consult with local ealth-department to determine whether more than 12 feet is required when indoors ithout masks or other District approved mitigating measures (such as physical barriers) ave been implemented, and when individuals who are outdoors are a minimum of 6 feet part.
+When practicable, school district personnel supervising students shall schedule maskrealiza autidades face covering, the District shall comply with all applicable laws, rules, regulations, and